sybrew/the-seo-framework/readme.txt

 				* "Add Link to Facebook" - No longer updated, relative low user base, closed for security reasons.
 			* Twitter:
 				* "Twitter" - they only embed sharing links.
 	* **Removed:**
-		* Firefox post list table compatibility and fixes that account for the wide SEO Bar; they don't work anymore as intended, and they cause issues on other well-built browsers.
 		* Counters now only work with JavaScript enabled.
 In PHP, this added too much overhead as we were predicting and counting in code.
 		* Description excerpts are no longer added to categories from the latest post ID.
 		* Open Graph, Twitter, and SEO plugins no longer disables certain functionality in the plugin.